 Smartphones and tablets have Bluetooth.
 It allows you to wirelessly stream music to your home cinema with a range of about 10 meters.
 An iPhone or iPad allows you to also use AirPlay.
 AirPlay uses your WiFi network, expanding the range.
 DLNA makes it possible to stream music from a network drive, PC, or laptop.

-You can control your home cinema set and television with the same remote if both devices are of the same brand, and if HDMI-CEC and ARC functions are supported.
-Every brand has its own name for HDMI-CEC: AnyNet (Samsung), EasyLink (Philips), SimpLink (LG), VieraLink (Panasonic), BraviaLink (Sony) and AquosLink (Sharp).
-If HDMI-CEC is not an option, a universal remote offers the same ease.
+You can operate your home cinema set and TV with the same remote if the devices are by the same brand and if they both support the functions HDMI-CEC and ARC.
+Each brand has its own name for HDMI-CEC, such as AnyNet (Samsung), EasyLink (Philips), SimpLink (LG), VieraLink (Panasonic), BraviaLink (Sony), and AquosLink (Sharp).
+If HDMI-CEC isn't an option, a universal remote is just as convenient.

 7. Do you have the right HDMI cables?

-Make sure you connect your new home cinema set to your television with the newest High Speed HDMI cable.
-This way, you'll be sure all functions work like they should.
+Connect your new home cinema set to your TV with the latest High Speed HDMI cable.
+That way, you can be sure all functions work properly.